Home > Questions Answered > Time Limits to Bring Your Claim

 If this period expires and no proceedings have begun, the case will become what is known as ‘statute barred’.
 This rule comes from the Limitation Act 1980.

 In every case, it is always best to seek legal advice at the earliest opportunity, when events are still fresh in your mind and information is easily available.
 Pursuing your case may be more difficult if the accident occurred a long time ago.
 Your lawyer will also need a certain amount of time to compile the necessary evidence in order to begin proceedings, so it is important not to leave it too late.
 In every case, medical evidence will be required.
-Detailed expert evidence is often also required in disease cases to show that the condition suffered was caused by exposure to a particular substance.
+Detailed expert evidence is often also required in industrial disease cases to show that the condition suffered was caused by exposure to a particular substance.

 A. There are certain circumstances under which a claim may be made after the normal limitation period has expired.
 For example, most victims of industrial disease only begin to show symptoms and know that they have been harmed many years after exposure to a hazardous substance.
-In these cases the ‘date of knowledge’ becomes relevant, and the date when a person was diagnosed or realised that they were suffering from an illness is the date that the three year period begins.
+In these cases the ‘date of knowledge’ becomes relevant, and the date when a person was diagnosed or realised or ought to have known that they were suffering from an illness is the date that the three year period begins.

 If a claimant dies within the basic three year limitation period, it becomes extended to three years from the date of their death.
 This is to make it possible for bereaved relatives to make a claim on their behalf.